Yuanzhe-Jia/Build-A-Neural-Network/README.md

 from model import categorical_accuracy #evaluation metrics
 ```

 Step 3.
-See examples in the `experiements.ipynb` file to learn how to build a neural network usding these functions.
+See an image classification example in the `experiements.ipynb` file to learn how to build a neural network using these functions.